 Ali-Ann Standard Poodles started in the late 1990’s with Ali coming to live with us from Jan Wender of Empire Kennel in Sioux City, IA.
-I was visiting Jan to pick out a puppy after the loss of a black standard puppy six months earlier.
-The two cream puppies I picked as my first and second choice were chosen by the stud owner as their pick puppies.
-Ali had caught my eye during the visit.
+I was visiting Jan to pick out a puppy.
+Ali, the mother of the puppies, had caught my eye during the visit.
 When she looked at me I could tell she was more than an elegant looking dog.
 After several long conversations, we had Ali meet my children and she came to live with us.

 Ali did not disappoint us as an intelligent and adoring companion.
 I tried my hand at showing her in conformation.
 I learned I had a lot to learn.
-Ali was major pointed, which means she had one major win of the two needed to attain her champion title.
-Although deserving, Ali did not attain her AKC Champion title.
+Ali was major pointed, and although deserving, Ali did not attain her AKC Champion title.
 Ali, Empire Boji Alibis, became our foundation of Ali-Ann Standard Poodles .

-I had Ali bred three times with the intent to keep a puppy from each litter.
-Dara, Ali-Ann Empire BiltOn Lemerle (2002) and Carmen, Ali-Ann Kwik Pik Encore (2003) are Ali’s daughters who are behind Gina, the mother of our current litter.
+Dara, Ali-Ann Empire BiltOn Lemerle (2002) and Carmen, Ali-Ann Kwik Pik Encore (2003) are Ali’s daughters who are behind Gina.
 Ch.
 Ali-Ann’s A Long Kiss Goodnight, Gina is the only dog to have Ali-Ann Standard Poodles on both sides of her pedigree.
-She has a VGL co-efficient of 0.08 which shows diversity in her pedigree.

 Where did it start?

-I started out my dog career showing in 4-H. Bingo, a German shepherd/Old English Sheepdog cross and I were acknowledged at the banquet by being awarded Honorable Mention and receiving a plaque.
+I started out my dog career showing in 4-H. Bingo, a German Shepherd/Old English Sheepdog cross and I were awarded Honorable Mention and received a plaque in 1976.
+I was introduced to the Standard Poodle when we received Nikki, a silver second hand poodle in the late 1980’s.
+I was hooked.
 I’ve had other breeds of dogs.
-I found the intelligence and biddability of the standard poodle to be what I was looking for.
+I found the intelligence and biddability of the standard poodle to be remarkable.
 I love the fact poodles don’t shed.
 I have trained in obedience, rally and agility.
 I have shown in both the U.S. and Canada.
-I do therapy work in a nursing home with Gina’s sire, Peter in addition to conformation.
+I have done therapy work in nursing homes.